atoates/CLG-ADMIN/BACKEND_NEWS_ALERT_TRACKING.md

 # Backend Implementation: News Article Alert Tracking

+## ✅ STATUS: COMPLETED & DEPLOYED

+**All backend changes have been implemented and deployed to production!**

+- ✅ Database migration 009 created and deployed
+- ✅ POST `/admin/alerts` endpoint updated to accept `source_url` and mark articles
+- ✅ GET `/admin/news/cache` endpoint updated to return `alert_created` field
+- ✅ Frontend integration ready and deployed

+**Deployment Date:** October 29, 2025

+---

 ## Overview
 Track which news articles have been converted to alerts by adding a field to the database and updating the relevant endpoints.